888Sima/PCA-Model/README.md

-Part One: Analysis on the Iris Dataset
+Part One: PCA Analysis on the Iris Dataset

 Purpose: To apply PCA for dimensionality reduction on the Iris dataset and visualize the results in a two-dimensional scatter plot.